ivoGanev/ivoganev.github.io/_posts/2021-03-1-android-interview-questions.markdown

 Starting with `androidx.fragment:fragment:1.3.0-alpha04` you can use the FragmentManager's `setFragmentResultListener()` in conjunction with `setFragmentResult()` to send messages back and forward between fragments.

 FragmentManager can act as a central store for fragment results.
 This change allows components to communicate with each other by setting fragment results and listening for those results without requiring those components to have direct references to each other.

+#### In your activity's OnCreate() you add a fragment with fragment transaction commit() but the fragment's root view is still null in onStart().
+What could be the problem?

+Committing a transaction is async and posted at the end of the main thread handler queue.
+Use `commitNow()` to properly initialize the fragment.

 #### What is a Service?